LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

 Note: I recommend looking at the raw file, It looks way better As youll see The higher levels are being dropped by rare, hard or unique enemies.

-Level 1 Scrolls are supposed to be sold from different NPCs.
-Im adding them to the General Merchants for first.
+Level 1 Scrolls are respawning and can be bought at:
+All the General Merchants except for
+Ahkari
+Falas-Selvyn
+Ma'dran
+Ri'saad

+A level 1 Smithing Scroll is also being sold by Alvor.

 A scroll is guaranteed from the following NPCs: